 Developers are required to provide infrastructure in subdivisions/developments and can use the RITS as a means of complying with the conditions set by councils as part of the resource consenting process.
-If developers, and their consultants and contractors, use the RITS, the process to meet resource consent conditions will usually be quicker and therefore less costly.
+The RITS document aims to reduce cost and effort of developers and their consultants by providing a standardised approach to meeting resource consent conditions.

-While alternative solutions can also be presented to council, they will probably require additional supporting information and take longer to be reviewed, or could be rejected.
+While alternative solutions can also be presented to council, they will require additional supporting information, increasing council review processes and lead times.

 An annual review process will be in place to keep the document up-to-date.